A word on Cupping marks

 Here are some antique instruments used in Wet / Bleeding Cupping aka Hijamah.
 As you can see to the picture to the right - the glass cups are designed to contain the drained fluids as the cups are removed.

 The picture below is one type of scarification tool historically used to score the skin for drainage aka Phlebotomy.
 In today's applications - Plum Blossom Needles are used as well as lancets and in some cultures - razor blades.

 In the US, this procedure falls outside the non phlebotomy licensed health professional.

-The above 2 photos show Wet Cupping.
-This particular form of cupping is a specialty treatment and must be performed by trained and qualified Wet Cupping Therapists.
+The above photos show Wet / Bleeding Cupping.
+This particular method of cupping is a specialty treatment and must be performed by trained and qualified Wet Cupping Therapists.

-This proceedure does not fall within the Massage Therapists' scope of practice.
+This proceedure falls within a limited scope of practice.

 NOTICE - The preceeding information and photos are provided only to demonstrate the effects of retaining cupping protocols.
-These are not the effects normally seen with in massage or intermittent Cupping applications.
+These are not the effects normally seen with in massage, dynamic, aquatic or intermittent Cupping applications.
 Cupping Pracititoners might only, in severe cases of toxicity and stagnation, induce such dramatic discolorations.

 Email with any further questions - firstname.lastname@example.org

 © 2005-2010 ICTA - All content on this website is Copyright Protected.

 Redistribution of any kind or media is not legal without permission.